This post may include affiliate links; for details, see our disclosure policy.

 Today, I see that my anorexia was the opposite of empowering.
 In fact, it stripped away all of the things that really make me powerful: empathy, passion, excitement, human connection, intellectual engagement, and an appetite for both life and food.
 I no longer look at my meals and food choices as a means of trying to control anything (and I’m a lot less attached to the idea of “control” in general).
 Instead, I look at food as an area in which I can carefully listen to and take care of my body.
 I eat foods that nourish me both physically and emotionally, and I recognize that healthful eating begins with a fundamental recognition of one’s own appetite.

 It’s all well and good to embrace the idea of self-care and nourishment.
 But positive, self-loving thoughts aren’t enough—at least in my experience—to ensure long-term balance with food.
 For me, the process has been half emotional/spiritual, and half practical.
 I prioritize self-care mentally, but I also make sure to eat really balanced meals at even intervals.
-This means a good ratio of protein, fat, and carbs with every plate, never skipping meals, and making sure that I get a wide variety of nutritious foods into my diet each day.
-I emphasize these same guidelines with my clients and in my recipes.
+This means a good ratio of protein, fat, and carbs with every plate, never skipping meals, and making sure that I get a wide variety of nutritious foods each day.
+I emphasize these same guidelines with my clients on how to eat a balanced diet, and in my recipes.

 I come from a long, colorful history of extreme diets, fad diets, elimination diets, deprivation diets, and other forms of hyper-restrictive eating.
 So today, I live with one golden food rule: “if I couldn’t healthfully and comfortably sustain this way of eating forever, then I’m not interested.”